Training Nonlinear Transformers for Chain-of-Thought Inference: A Theoretical Generalization Analysis: The Mechanism of CoT and the Proof Sketch

 \subsection{An Overview of the Proof}

 The technical challenges of the proof are concentrated on Theorem \ref{thm: training}, where the property of the trained model is derived.
-The proof of Theorem \ref{thm: training} is built upon three Lemmas, which characterize the \textbf{two stages of the training dynamics}.
+The proof of Theorem \ref{thm: training} is built upon three Lemmas, which characterize the \textbf{two stages of the training dynamics}, i.e., Transformers first attend to tokens with the same step as the query and then, among them, further concentrate on tokens that share the same TSR pattern as the query.
 Specifically, Lemmas \ref{lemma: stage 1} and \ref{lemma: converge stage 1} show that if a training prompt $\bfP$ includes the first $k$ steps of the reasoning query, then the attention weights on columns of $\bfP$ with a different step from the query decrease to be close to zero in the first stage.
-Lemma \ref{lemma: stage 2} computes the gradient updates in the second stage, where the attention weights on columns in $\bfP$ that correspond to step $k$ and have the same TRR pattern as the query gradually become dominant.
+Lemma \ref{lemma: stage 2} computes the gradient updates in the second stage, where the attention weights on columns in $\bfP$ that correspond to the same step and have the same TRR pattern as the query gradually become dominant.
 Theorem \ref{thm: training} unveils this training process by showing the required number of training iterations and sample complexity.

 To prove Theorem \ref{thm: CoT}, we first compute the required number of context examples for the new task $f\in\mathcal{T}'$ so that by concentration inequalities, the number of context examples with accurate TSR is larger than examples with inaccurate TSR patterns in all $K$ reasoning steps with high probability.
-Then, due to the linear correlation between TSR and TRR patterns (\ref{eqn: span}), we also show that the trained Transformer can attend to context columns with the same TSR pattern as the query.
+Then, by the correlation between TRR and TSR patterns (\ref{eqn: span}), we also show that the trained Transformer can attend to context columns with the same TSR pattern as the query.
 Therefore, the model can make the correct generation in each step.
-Theorem \ref{thm: ICL} follows a similar proof idea to Theorem \ref{thm: CoT}, with the difference that the trained model predicts output directly from the input query following $\bfB^f$ instead of using $K$ reasoning steps following $\bfA_k^f, k\in[K]$ in CoT.
+Theorem \ref{thm: ICL} follows a similar proof idea to Theorem \ref{thm: CoT}, with the difference that the trained model predicts output directly from the input query following $\bfB^f$ instead of $\bfA_k^f, k\in[K]$ in CoT.
 Therefore, Condition \ref{cond: icl} is required for the success of ICL generalization.